 To enable a network to be successful you need to consider your brand and communications; CRM and data management; Digital and Social interactions; and financial sustainability.

-So in very quick nutshell- 10 Things for consideration in building a network:
+So in a nutshell – 10 things for consideration in building a network:

 4. Ownership/ Membership

-The Social Change Agency have become experts at supporting others to develop their own successful networks based on the above (and a bit more).
+The Social Change Agency has become experts at supporting others to develop their own successful networks based on the above (and a bit more).
 Please get in touch with any questions!